yan-levy1/codex/README.md

 docker-compose up --build
 ```

-The application will be exposed on port `3000` and will automatically create the
+The application will be exposed on port `3000` and a MySQL database will be
-SQLite database inside the `prisma/` directory.
-Uploaded files are persisted in
+started alongside the API.
+Uploaded files are persisted in `uploads/` on the
-`uploads/` on the host machine.
+host machine.